dgatf/msrc/README.md

 # ESC RPM telemetry to Smartport

-The PWM or digital signal from ESC can be converted to Smartport and send to the receiver.
-An Arduino Nano can convert this signal to Smartport protocol (FrSky)
+Newer ESCs outputs telemetry data by PWM or digital signal that can be converted to Smartport and send to the receiver.
+An Arduino Nano can do this conversion

 ## ESC telemetry

 Either RPM digital out or PWM signal can be used.
 The signal is sent to Smartport as RPM sensor

-- Digital signal does not need to be calibrated (for now only Hobbywing protocol is implemented.
-Other protocols can be implemented)
+- Digital signal does not need to be calibrated.
+Only Hobbywing protocol is implemented.
+Other protocols may be implemented
 - PWM signal can be from any ESC which has this output.
 The RPM value needs to be calibrated.
 To use the PWM signal from the ESC comment the sketch line *#define ESC_DIGITAL*

 ## Battery voltage

-The Nano can be used also to measure th0e battery voltage.
+The Nano can be used also to measure the battery voltage.
 This can be done with a voltage divider (total voltage) or individual cells with a TL084

 - Voltage divider needs to be calibrated in Opentx with multiplier in VFAT sensor
 - Individual cells can measured with an op amp like TL084.
-Then uncomment line *#define BATT_SENSOR_CELLS*
+Then uncomment line *#define BATT_SENSOR_CELLS* .
+Values are sent as CELL sensor

 If voltage measurement is not needed comment line *#define BATT_SENSOR_VOLT*

 ## Voltage divider circuit

 Metal resistors are recommended as gives more accurate readings and 0.1W or more
-Arduino can read up to 5V and is optimized for readings inputs with signal impedance of 10K
+Arduino can read up to 5V and is optimized for signal inputs with 10K impedance

 To select R values apply formulas: